FronkonGames/Steam-Games-Scraper/README.md

 python SteamGamesScraper.py
 ```

-The first time, the file '_appplist.json_' will be created with all the ID that facilitates Steam (>140K).
-In the next execution, that file will be used instead of requesting all the data again.
-If you want to get new IDs, simply delete the file '_appplist.json_'.
+The first time, the file `applist.json` will be created with all the IDs provided by Steam (>140K).
+This requires the `STEAM_API_KEY` to be set in your `.env` file.
+In subsequent executions, the script will load the existing `applist.json` and update it with any new IDs found on Steam.

+If you want to skip the update and only use the local `applist.json` file, use the `-oa` / `--only-applist` parameter.

 Only the data of the games are saved.
-DLCs, music, tools, etc. are ignored and added to the file '_discarted.json_' so as not to ask for them in future searches.
+DLCs, music, tools, etc. are ignored and added to the file `discarted.json` so as not to ask for them in future searches.
 You can delete the file to ask again for those IDs.

 Finally, in the file '_games.json'_ all games are stored, if: